1. The Cleveland Bay is Britain’s oldest breed, but it now faces critical status as a rare breed.

 5. America’s Buffalo Bill came over to England to perform his Wild West Show for Queen Victoria in the 1880s.
 He borrowed some Cleveland Bays to pull the stagecoaches in the show and was so impressed he bought some and took them back to the USA to breed from.

-6. There have been, and still are today, many part-bred Clevelands competing successfully at international standard.
-Many people will remember Powder Monkey and, more recently, Arun Tor for their great perfomances in the dressage arena.
+6. There have been many part-bred Clevelands competing successfully at international standard.
+Remember Lady Joicey's Powder Monkey and, Ferdi Eilberg's Arun Tor for their great perfomances in the dressage arena.
 In eventing, Sumatra competed regularly at Burghley and Badminton and formed part of the winning Canadian team in the 1978 World Championships with Juliet Bishop, and Osberton Holly was a very successful junior ride for Sarah Kellard.
 In show jumping, Madison Time formed part of the British team with Harvey Smith in the 1968 Mexico Olympics.
 Harvey also competed on another Cleveland cross – Brook Street Vista.

 7. The Imperial Household in Japan has been importing Cleveland Bays for several years.